 ToP in Action

-The "Spiritual Sequel" to Tales of Phantasia, this game is a completely REAL TIME RPG for the SNES...
-This was the LARGEST GAME ON THE SNES EVER.
-It has an epic story, and your decisions heavily influence the outcome of the game, ESPECIALLY which characters are in your party.
-There is a large, colorful, cast of characters, fast paced battles, a space-themed story that still holds true to some classic RPG elements and did I mention it is EPIC.
-This was a very close tie for the number 3 spot, but this one is less elusive so I placed it at number 4 (it was made for PSP, and the remake is actually pretty good).
-Star ocean has so many skills that ENIX had to boost the levels up to 255 (instead of 100) so that it'd be possible to attain all the skills at their highest level.
+The "spiritual sequel" to Tales of Phantasia, this game is a completely real-time RPG for the SNES.
+This was the largest game on the SNES ever.
+It has an epic story, and your decisions heavily influence the outcome of the game, especially which characters are in your party.
+There is a large, colorful, cast of characters, fast-paced battles, a space-themed story that still holds true to some classic RPG elements and did I mention it is epic.
+This was a very close tie for the number 3 spot, but this one is less elusive, so I placed it at number 4 (it was made for PSP, and the remake is actually pretty good).
+Star Ocean has so many skills that ENIX had to boost the levels up to 255 (instead of 100) so that it'd be possible to attain all the skills at their highest level.
 These skills are for both in and outside of battle and in some cases are essential in completing the game.
 It is somewhat hard, but it is so easy to grind since the battle system is so fun and there is an arena where you pit your character against an onslaught of enemies for XP and items.
-I feel like this entry is extremely poorly written, probably because I have way to much too say... just go play it seriously [BTW its sequel Star Ocean Second Story was released on PSX and PSP...
-Which are also ridiculously awesome].
+I feel like this entry is extremely poorly written, probably because I have way too much to say, so just go play it!

 See SO in action

 3. Seiken Densetsu 3